 Supporting our Community During Coronavirus

 “We are one community.
 During times of crisis it is critical we join forces to support each other.
-The Foundation is committed to being a point of access for those who want to assist others, while also doing what we can with these resources to be of help to this community.”
+The Foundation is committed to being a point of access for those who seek to assist others, while also working with our nonprofit partners to put these resources to greatest use in the community.”

 Douglas F. Kridler, President and CEO of the Columbus Foundation

 Nonprofit organizations in Franklin County that have been directly affected and are responding to the spread of COVID-19 in the community can apply for financial help.
 Grants will support organizations responding to the needs of marginalized communities or populations.APPLY FOR HELP

 Provide a financial gift to help Franklin County nonprofits organizations in our community affected by Coronavirus.GIVE